The MERIT Framework for AI Search Optimization

 Key Takeaways

-The MERIT framework provides a structured approach to AI Search Optimization, organizing ten practical strategies across five complementary pillars.
+The MERIT framework provides a structured approach to AI Search Optimization, organizing thirteen practical strategies across five complementary pillars.
 The evidence suggests that good traditional SEO will naturally surface brands in LLMs over time, but organizations seeking to accelerate their AI visibility require specific strategies beyond traditional SEO alone.

 Implementation Priorities